cypress-io/cypress-documentation/source/api/commands/click.md

 ### Mousedown cancellation will not cause focus

 If the mousedown event has its default action prevented (`e.preventDefault()`) then the element will not receive focus as per the spec.

-### Element removal during `mousedown` or `mouseup`

-The spec states what should happen if the element clicked is removed from the DOM during `mousedown` or `mouseup`, but Cypress is not currently factoring this in. {% open_an_issue %} if you need this to be fixed.

-### pointer-events: none

-Cypress does not currently factor in `pointer-events: none` in its clicking algorithm. {% open_an_issue %} if you need this to be fixed.

 # Rules